VelocityVMM/Velocity/docs/APISPEC-1.0.md

 - `400 - Bad Request`: The request is missing fields

-- `403 - Forbidden`: The request is missing the `authkey` for privileged actions
+- `401 - Unauthorized`: The request is missing the `authkey` for privileged actions

 - `500 - Internal Server Error`: The server encountered an error while processing the request